CBICA/NiChart_BAScores/README.md

-# NiChart Brain Aging Scores
+# NiChart Brain Ageing Scores

 ## Overview
 NiChart_BAScores is an integrated NiChart package that helps users train/evaluate models or perform inference using our pre-trained models.